Motii1/star-wars-playground/README.md

 ```

 ## FAQ

+#### Why the error handling is not of production grade?
+For the production usage I would extend the repository by implementing proper
+exception handling.
+Also, I would use better logger like [pino](https://www.npmjs.com/package/pino)
+and of course use it when it is needed.
+Keep in mind that this is simplified implementation
+of the node.js application

 #### Why the CI pipeline is not optimal?
 I did not have enough time to explore the Github Actions features but I am aware